| Home | Accommodation | Art & Craft | Business | Community | District Map |

 Some of the local residents realizing the predicament lined up their cars with the headlights on and plane landed in a local farmers paddock with some damage to the undercarriage.

-The plane was repaired but it was realized the paddock was too short for a normal takeoff.
+The plane was repaired but it was realised the paddock was too short for a normal takeoff.

 The story goes that Sir Charles Kingsford Smith turned up to retrieve the plane.
 There was a large gum tree nearby and he apparently asked that a rope be tied to the rear of the plane and the engines throttled up to full power.
 The rope was cut with an axe and the plane then after a much shorter taxi than normal made it safely into the air.

-You may be able to verify this story and identify the exact location.
+You may be able to identify the exact location of this event for us.

 STORY SUBMITTED: August 2004